The Story of the Davis Graveyard

 Feel a chill as you’re walking through the graveyard?
 Think you saw a shadow creep across the crypt as you drew near?
 Could be your mind playing tricks… or it could be one of our special ghosts lending a helping hand as you take this spirited journey.
 Here’s our rogue’s gallery of who’s haunting who.

-Builder of monsters.
+- Was a builder of monsters.
 Carver of foam.
 Shaper of all things evil and twisted.
 A kindred spirit with too much free time and the inability to say no. Crazy for crypts, a penchant for props, and a detail master when it comes to demons and such.
-A big gaming fan in the rest of the year.
+Was a big gaming fan and book reader the rest of the year.
+He will always be with us in spirit.

 Daniel “Dan” Sharp